iaketepe/Brazilian-Ecommerce-Dashboard/docs/Trade Offs and Changes.md

       - Pipeline sends analysis to DB
       - 'App' requests DB info from Pipeline service, rendering data

-Result: I chose designing a service-based application based on option B, since I believe that would be closer to real world workflows.
+Result: I chose designing a service-based application based on option A. After doing some research, I realized that option A was better because it increases the amount of abstraction between them.
+This abstraction is, I believe makes option A closer to real world workflows.

 ## Choosing Technologies